Puerto Vallarta Life

 Dedicated to Vallarta's famous whimsical painter.
 South of the Rio Cuale (ask for directions).

 Cristo Resuscitado de El Pitillal

 Church in El Pitillal village, 20 minutes from Vallarta.
-Noted for its five-meter tall cedar wood statue of Jesus.
+Noted for its five-meter tall cedar statue of Jesus

 Isla del Rio Cuale